neverRare/stick-docs/reference/language/string.md

 ## Multiline

 Strings syntaxes defined above can't contain line breaks.
 Theres another syntax that can span multiple lines.
-This works for regular string and raw string.
+This only works for regular string.

 ```stick
 """